 We continuously strive to strengthen our portfolio of products and services to meet the current and future needs of our customers.
-We accomplish this in part by our independent research and development (R&D) activities, and through acquisitions.
-Company-sponsored R&D spending totaled \$24.4 million in 2013.
+We accomplish this in part by our independent R&D activities, and through acquisitions.
+Company-sponsored R&D spending totaled \$18.0 million in 2014.
+In 2014 through our acquisition of Intific Inc., we significantly broadened our advanced research capabilities.
+Intific brings us a wide range of expertise including computer simulation, animation, human-machine interaction, robotics, neuroscience, visualization, gaming, and artificial intelligence.

 We selectively pursue the acquisition of businesses that complement our current portfolio and allow access to new customers or technologies.
 In pursuing our business strategy, we routinely conduct discussions, evaluate targets, and enter into agreements regarding possible acquisitions.
 As part of our business strategy, we seek to identify acquisition opportunities that will expand or complement our existing products and services, or customer base, at attractive valuations.
-We have made a number of niche acquisitions of businesses during the past several years, including Abraxas Corporation in December 2010, NEK Special Programs Group, LLC (NEK) in December 2012 and NextBus, Inc. in January 2013.
+We have made a number of niche acquisitions of businesses during the past several years, including NextBus, Inc. in January 2013, Intelligent Transport Management Solutions Limited (ITMS) in November 2013 and Intific Inc. in February 2014.
 Generally, these acquisitions are dilutive to earnings in the short-term due to acquisition related costs, integration costs, retention payments and often higher amortization of purchased intangibles in the early periods after acquisition.
 However, we expect that each of these recent acquisitions will be accretive to earnings in the long-term.